-This course explores the theory and concepts of data science while providing Python programming knowledge to solve real world data challenges.
-This course provides the skills students need to make sense of data using Python data analytics and graphical modeling tools.
-Students learn to perform exploratory data analysis, apply visualization and inferential techniques, and data mining algorithms to real-world data.
+This course explores the theory and concepts of data science while acquiring Python programming knowledge to solve real world data challenges.
+At the end of this program, students will make sense of the data by using Python's wide variety of data analytics and graphical modeling packages to perform exploratory data analysis, apply visualization and inferential techniques, as well as data mining algorithms, to real-world data that is engaging and relevant in the industry in the years ahead.
 (FT)